uatuko/swift-xid/README.md

 - 3-byte counter, starting with a random value.

 The binary representation of the id is compatible with MongoDB's 12 bytes Object IDs.
-The string representation is using [base32hex (w/o padding)](https://datatracker.ietf.org/doc/html/rfc4648#section-7) for better space efficiency when stored in string form (20 bytes).
+The string representation is using base32hex (w/o padding)[^2] for better space efficiency when stored in string form (20 bytes).
 The hex variant of base32 is used to retain the sortable property of the id.

 ## Features

-- Size: 12 bytes (96 bits), smaller than UUID, larger than [Twitter Snowflake](https://blog.twitter.com/2010/announcing-snowflake)
+- Size: 12 bytes (96 bits), smaller than UUID, larger than Twitter Snowflake[^3]
 - Base32hex encoded by default (20 chars when transported as printable string, still sortable)
 - Configuration free: there is no need to set a unique machine and/or data center id
 - K-ordered